lcpp-org/crane/docs/source/TwoReactionArgon.rst

 In this section, we solve the EBE and obtain the ionization rate coefficient :math:`k_i` as a function of the reduced electric field :math:`E/N`.
-The EBE is solved for a Maxwellian electron energy distribution function (EEDF) with a temperature of 1 eV.
-The EBE is solved for a range of :math:`E/N` values from 1 to 100 Td.
-The resulting rate coefficients are tabulated and saved in a .csv file, which is read by CRANE.
+The EBE is solved for a range of :math:`E/N` values from 0.001 to 1000 Td.
+The resulting rate coefficients are then tabulated by LoKI-B, and we pre-process these into a CRANE-acceptable format.

 Our computational tool of choice is `LoKI-B <https://github.com/IST-Lisbon/LoKI>`_, which requires MATLAB.
 If you do not have access to MATLAB, you can use